saravanakumar-20/Data-Structures-/README.md

 # Data-Structures-
-It contains ADTs like queue ,stack implemented using array and linked list data structures with Cpp.
+It contains ADTs like queue ,stack implemented using array and linked list data structures with CPP.